Performance Considerations with LWS

 This example shows component code that uses the global object Set.
 Global objects are owned by the host environment, so LWS creates a proxy Set object in the component's namespace sandbox.
 Each access of the Set object goes through the proxy object, which increases the processing cost.

-Another case where LWS can degrade performance is an application that instantiates a large number of components.
-In particular, if all the components are rendered and present in the DOM at the same time, you can notice performance degrade.
+Another case where LWS can degrade performance is an application that instantiates a large number of components or DOM elements.
+In particular, if all the components are rendered and present in the DOM at the same time, you can notice performance degradation.
 DOM operations are expensive, and you must be mindful about what you do in the DOM and how often you do it.

 Suppose an app is using a third-party component that performs many DOM operations, and the app spawns many instances of this component.
 This activity by itself can push the limits of the browser.
 With LWS disabled, the performance effects can take a long time to see.
 With LWS enabled, you see the performance effects sooner.